Question received at questions@reasonsforhopejesus.com

 The Daughters of Zelophehad

-Zelophehad was of the generation of people who were not allowed entrance into the Promised Land and therefore died in the wilderness.
-We read in Numbers 27 of Zelophehad’s five daughters who came before Moses, Eleazar the priest, and the princes of all the congregation.
-They brought a petition to request the inheritance of their father’s land as a way to preserve his name.
+Zelophehad was of the generation of people who were not allowed entrance into the Promised Land and, therefore, died in the wilderness.
+We read in Numbers 27 of Zelophehad’s five daughters who came before Moses, Eleazar the priest, and the congregation’s princes.
+They brought a petition to request the inheritance of their father’s land to preserve his name.
 Inheritance was always through the male line, so the daughters asked,

 Numbers 27:4 Why should the name of our father be done away from among his family, because he hath no son?
 Give unto us therefore a possession among the brethren of our father.